fvilarinho/raspberrypi-camera/README.md

 ### Introduction

-This repository provides scripts and configurations for controlling an USB camera attached to a Raspberry Pi device.
+This project provides a way to stream and control a USB camera attached to a Raspberry Pi device.
 It includes:

 * Automated control of the camera using `motion` and `Node-RED` for the automation workflows and UI.
 * Shell scripts responsible to start/stop the camera capture and also fetch stats of the Raspberry PI device via SSH/